 Anesthesia in Bulldogs and French Bulldogs

-In order to maintain airway patency bulldogs require active compensatory hyperactivity of their upper airway respiratory muscles.
+Bulldogs require active compensatory hyperactivity of their upper airway respiratory muscles to maintain airway patency.

-Bulldogs and French bulldogs suffering from the brachycephalic syndrome are likely to also exhibit a high vagal tone due to the excessive upper airway negative pressure, which often will trigger vomiting and gagging, a condition known as vasovagal reflux.
+Bulldogs and French bulldogs with brachycephalic syndrome are more likely to have a high vagal tone due to excessive upper airway negative pressure, which frequently causes vomiting and gagging, a condition known as vasovagal reflux.

-Pneumonia can have dire consequences on any bulldog and even higher risk for those undergoing anesthesia.
+Pneumonia can have dire consequences for any bulldog and is an even higher risk for those undergoing anesthesia.